mwpenny/portal64-still-alive/documentation/levels/level_objects/collision.md

 ## Notes

-Game objects in the same [room](./room.md) and on the same collision layer can collide.
+Game objects can collide if they share a collision layer.
 Some layers are also used for certain checks by the game.
+Static collision is only collidable if it is in the same [room](./room.md)

 If no collision layers are specified, the defaults are `STATIC`, `TANGIBLE`, and `BLOCK_BALL`.
 The possible layers and their uses are as follows.